Bayesian Model Averaging with Exponentiated Least Square Loss: Introduction

 We want to find an estimator $\hat \eta$ that mimics the function in the dictionary with the smallest MSE.
 Formally, a good estimator $\hat \eta$ should satisfy the following \emph{exact oracle inequality} in a certain probabilistic sense:

 where the remainder term $\Delta>0$ should be as small as possible.

-The problem of model averaging has been well-studied, and it is known~\citep[see, e.g.,][]{Tsy03, Rig12} that the smallest possible order for $\Delta(n,M,\sigma^2)$ is $\sigma^2\log M/n$ for oracle inequalities in expectation, where ``smallest possible'' is understood in the following minimax sense.
+The problem of model averaging has been well-studied, and it is known (see, e.g., \cite{Tsy03,Rig12}) that the smallest possible order for $\Delta(n,M,\sigma^2)$ is $\sigma^2\log M/n$ for oracle inequalities in expectation, where ``the smallest possible'' is understood in the following minimax sense.
 There exists a dictionary $\cH=\{f_1, \ldots, f_M\}$ such that the following lower bound holds.
 For any estimator $\hat \eta$, there exists a regression function $\eta$ such that

 for some positive constant $C$.
 It also implies that the lower bound holds not only in expectation but also with positive probability.